shbhm-dev/30DaysofLEETCODE/README.md

 At the end, there is at most 1 stone left.
 Return the weight of this stone (or 0 if there are no stones left.)

 DAY 13 : Given a binary array, find the maximum length of a contiguous subarray with equal number of 0 and 1.

+DAY 14 : You are given a string s containing lowercase English letters, and a matrix shift, where shift[i] = [direction, amount]:

+direction can be 0 (for left shift) or 1 (for right shift). amount is the amount by which string s is to be shifted.
+A left shift by 1 means remove the first character of s and append it to the end.
+Similarly, a right shift by 1 means remove the last character of s and add it to the beginning.
+Return the final string after all operations.